brendan0403/BonesSegmentation/README.md

 ### Pre-processing

-Run the notebook Pre-processing.ipynb to pre-process the data.
+As I use U-net 2D it is necessary to provide images at the input of the network.
+I chose to provide the network with 128x128 slices because the GPU memory of my machine did not allow more.
-Below are the steps to pre-process the labels.
+Below are the steps to pre-process the SKI10 labels.

 ![pre processing3](https://user-images.githubusercontent.com/39532549/45259411-733bf200-b389-11e8-9cae-1984b5de1a3c.PNG)

-Check the notebook for more details.
+Run the notebook Pre-processing.ipynb to pre-process the data and check it for more details.

 ### Network